Admissions and transfers to secondary school

 How are the places decided?

-Places are allocated using the secondary admissions criteria.
+Places are allocated using the oversubscription criteria in the school’s admission policy.
 Please read the criteria carefully as you will need to decide which one of these categories your child will be considered under at the time the decision is made on his/her school place.

 How will I know if I have been offered a secondary school place for my child?

-You will be informed of the decision by letter which will be posted to you on 1 March 2012.
-You will normally be given at least ten working days to let the Local Authority know whether you want to accept the offer.
+You will normally be given at least ten working days to let the local authority know whether you want to accept the offer.
 If you do not respond within the timescale the place may be given to another child.

 What can I do if my child is not offered a secondary place at the school of my choice?
 Can I appeal?